LouisLP/BasedRecords/README.md

 <img src="WebContent/Assets/Based Records Logo.png" width=600px></img>

-Based Records is our group project for COSC 304 (Introduction to Databases, Fall 2022) at UBCO.
-It is set up to run on docker using a container running SQL Server and a container running Apache Tomcat.
-Tomcat processes the Java servlets, and SQL Server stores the information for the products, orders, customers, and more.
-The focus of the project was to build a website that communicates with a database using SQL, through a database driver.
+For our COSC 304 group project (Introduction to Databases, Fall 2022) at the University of British-Columbia, we created a vinyl record store named "Based Records".
+The website is a simple e-commerce site that allows users to browse through a catalog of vinyl records, add them to a shopping cart, and checkout.
+The website also allows users to create an account and login to view their order history.
+The website is built using Java servlets and JSPs, and the database is built using SQL.

+Our group received one of the top 5 highest marks in the class for this project, thereby gaining a [certification for our dedication](https://ca.badgr.com/public/assertions/moYWFdjHR6aVgz287Tgfpw).

 ## Contributors